stacksjs/clarity/docs/library.md

 # Library Guide

-This guide covers everything you need to know about using clarity as a library in your TypeScript/Bun applications.
+This guide covers everything you need to know about using clarity as a library in your TypeScript _(or JavaScript)_ applications & libraries.

 ## Basic Usage